Wonderful coconut and cherry cake, moist and aromatic. It can be made with either fresh, canned, or frozen cherries.

 Soaking: Unsalted butter and heavy/double cream.

-- Beat the eggs, sugar and vanilla extract until pale and fluffy.
+- Wet ingredients: Beat the eggs, sugar, and vanilla extract in a large bowl at medium speed until pale and fluffy, about 5 minutes.

-- In another bowl, mix together the flour and the baking powder.
-Sieve over the egg mixture.
-Mix in shortly.
+- Dry ingredients: In a separate bowl, mix the flour and the baking powder.
+Sieve the flour mixture over the egg mixture and mix in shortly at low speed.

 - Add the buttermilk and incorporate it quickly.